JIeCoRyI3/tg-news-creator/README.md

 ```bash
 npm start
 ```
-The server listens on **http://localhost:3001** and exposes an SSE endpoint `/api/news?sources=source1,source2` streaming JSON objects.
+The server listens on **http://localhost:3001** and exposes an SSE endpoint `/api/news?sources=source1,source2&history=true` streaming JSON objects.
+Set `history=false` to skip the initial batch of two recent items from each source.
 Swagger documentation is available at `/docs`.

 The React UI will open on **http://localhost:3000**.